-Master AI at Work · Prompt Framework
+Master AI at Work · Free Framework Guide

 Most people get bad AI output because they give AI a bad brief.
 This framework fixes that — permanently.
-Master these five ingredients and you'll get dramatically better results from any AI tool, every time.
+Master these five ingredients and you'll get dramatically better results from any AI tool, every single time.

 The Framework

 Five ingredients.
-Infinite results.

 R